Design Considerations

 The 1E Client Deployment Assistant (CDA) is the recommended method of deploying 1E Client to Windows computers if you have Microsoft System Center Configuration Manager, and also for deploying 1E NightWatchman Agent.
 Refer to Client Deployment Assistant.
 1E Client may be deployed independently using alternative software distribution methods.

 The CDA creates Packages, Applications, empty Collections and Deployments with custom Windows Installer transforms to simplify the installation and initial configuration of the 1E Client and its modules.
-You can then simply add devices into the Collections to upgrade Nomad on those devices.
+You can then simply add devices into the Collections to upgrade Content Distribution on those devices.

 The wizard allows you to configure commonly used settings.
 The template .mst contains many additional installer properties, but not all of them.
 You should review your requirements and decide which installer properties to modify or add.
 The full list is available in Nomad installer properties.